-\ O.P.
-I. means "other pertinent information," or in layman terms, "something else the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (40th and Avenue Q).
-(Please remember to verbally request a tutor and to sign in when you seek the half of a tutor in each of these places)
+Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (40th and Avenue Q).
+(Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)